Reviewed by: Arcarix Editorial Team|Topic lane: Balance and daily rhythm|2026-03-24|6 min read

 Metal represents clarity, boundaries, justice, and refinement.
 It is the energy of autumn—cutting away what is unnecessary to prepare for winter.
 Strong Metal gives a person sharp analytical skills, discipline, and a strong sense of right and wrong.
 Deficient Metal can manifest as indecision, while excessive Metal can make someone overly critical or harsh.

-Seer Jin evaluates Metal to understand decision-making quality and financial structure.
-Metal energy is required to set boundaries and make clean, profitable separations.
+Jin evaluates Metal to understand decision-making quality and practical structure.
+Metal energy is required to set boundaries and make clean separations.

 Water (水): The Energy of Wisdom and Flow